Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Two-photon ionization

 Once again, we will use this state as the initial condition for the next iteration of the TDSE, Eq.~\eqref{eq:dot_ckt}.
-We substitute \(c_k(t)\) from Eq.~\eqref{eq:ck1} for \(c_l(t)\) in RHS of Eq.~\eqref{eq:dot_ckt}, arriving at
+We substitute \(c_k(t)\) from Eq.~\eqref{eq:ck1} for \(c_l(t)\) on the right-hand side of Eq.~\eqref{eq:dot_ckt}, arriving at

 which leads to

 If a proper regularization factor \(\epsilon \rightarrow 0+\) is introduced to damp the integrand for \(t \rightarrow -\infty\), the inner integral can be written as